-The only SNP-based NIPT delivers more insights and greater accuracy
+The only SNP-based NIPT delivers more insights with high accuracy1,2

-the only NIPT that distinguishes mother’s DNA from baby’s DNA
+- the only NIPT that distinguishes the pregnant person’s DNA from baby’s DNA

 Panorama evaluates SNPs— the 1% of our DNA that makes us different from one another